What Is The Anatomy Of The Knee?

 Your MCL also connects your femur to your tibia, but this ligament runs along the inside of your joint.
 An outside blow to the knee or any severe impact can tear the MCL because much like a strap stretched too far, it snaps.
 Your knee may buckle sideways.
 Pain and swelling are common, and either a complex or partial tear is possible.
 It is not unusual to tear the meniscus or ACL at the same time.

+Your ACL can be injured when you twist your knee beyond its normal range of motion.
+When you’re on skis, for instance, and “catch an edge”, this causes you to twist your lower leg outward or inward.
+In team sports, as well, with the foot planted you can twist and tear your ACL.
 The anterior cruciate ligament can be injured from a variety of forces.
 If you look at this list, you’ll understand why football and soccer players have so many ACL injuries:

 • Stopping suddenly